-The crossover design will ensure that the same subject is exposed to both the test and comparator lens materials; [REDACTED]

-[REDACTED].
-The study will include only those subjects who are current wearers of spherical weekly/monthly soft contact lenses in both eyes with at least 3 months wearing experience, with a minimum wearing time of 5 days per week and 10 hours per day.
-This will avoid confounding [REDACTED] safety responses in nonadapted subjects.
-Furthermore, the subjects will not be permitted to use lubrication/rewetting drops during lens wear as this may confound the primary effectiveness endpoint.
-However, habitual lubrication/rewetting drops usage is allowed prior to lens insertion and after lens removal.
-No lubrication/rewetting drop use allowed during clinic visits.
-[REDACTED]

-The study will exclude any habitual Biofinity contact lens wearers in the past 3 months prior to consent in order to reduce potential bias of wearers to their habitual contact lenses.
-The study will also exclude subjects who are monovision or multifocal contact lens wearers.
+The crossover design will ensure that the same subject is exposed to both the test and comparator lens materials; therefore, both objective assessments and subjective responses will be obtained for both lenses from the same subject.
+The study will include only those subjects who are current wearers of spherical soft contact lenses in both eyes with at least 3 months wearing experience, with a minimum wearing time of 5 days per week and 10 hours per day.
+This will avoid confounding subjective and safety responses in nonadapted subjects.
+Furthermore, the subjects will not be permitted to use lubrication/rewetting drops during the duration of the study [REDACTED] The study will exclude any habitual PRECISION1, Biotrue and DAILIES TOTAL1 contact lens wearers in the past 3 months prior to consent in order to reduce potential bias of wearers to their habitual contact lenses.
+The study will also exclude subjects who wish to wear their contact lenses in monovision modality during the study and multifocal lens wearers.